kubkon/syclld/README.md

 actually generates *something*.
 Then, we will work through the bugs until our `simple.c` program links correctly and runs fine.

+As you will notice, the main driving function of the linker is `Elf.flush`.
+This is where we orchestrate every next linking stage from.

 ### 1.2 parsing a relocatable object file

 The first thing we'll focus on is parsing relocatable object files.
-Navigate to `src/Object.zig` and find `Object.parse`.
+Starting from `Elf.flush`, parsing of objects is initiated in `Elf.parsePositionals` and next in `Elf.parseObject`.
+From there we call `Object.parse`.
 This function is responsible for parsing the object's ELF header, input section table, input symbol and string tables, as well as converting input sections and input symbols into `Atom` and `Symbol` respectively.
 We use those proxy structures to simplify complex relationship between input sections, local and global symbols, garbage collection of unused sections, etc.